 Bryant University upholds the mandates of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008.
-Students with documented disabilities may request accommodations through the Director of Accessibility Services.
-The request process will include completion of an online intake form, a personal intake meeting with an Accessibility Services Staff member, and a review of appropriate documentation.
-All requests are evaluated on a case-by-case basis with a focus on how the student's disability impacts daily living and learning at Bryant.
+Students with documented disabilities may request accommodations through the Office of Accessibility Services.
+The request process begins with the completion of an online intake form and personal intake meeting and includes a review of appropriate documentation.
+All requests are evaluated on a case-by-case basis with a focus on how the student's disability impacts daily living and learning activities.